eclipse-kura/kura/_posts/config/2017-05-04-device-information.md

 A detailed description of this tab is presented in the [Command Service](../builtin/command-service.html) page.

 ## System Logs
 The **System Logs** tab allows to download a compressed file containing all the relevant log files from the gateway.
+In particular the following items will be added to the compressed file:

+    all the files in /var/log or the the content of the folder defined by the kura.log.download.sources property;
+    the content of the journal for the Kura process (kura-journal.log);
+    the content of the journal for the whole system (system-journal.log).

 ![]({{ site.baseurl }}/assets/images/config/DeviceSystemLogs.png)